george-pov/YTSkedy/docs/api/http/platforms.md

 PUT /api/platforms/{platformId}
 ```

-Replaces the name and publish settings of an existing platform. `type` is
+Replaces the name, reference key, publishing content, and publish settings of
-immutable and is not accepted in the update body.
-The existing platform type
+an existing platform. `type` is immutable and is not accepted in the update
-selects the expected settings schema.
+body.
+The existing platform type selects the expected settings schema.

 YouTube request body: